AirWalk-Digital/airview-demo-environment/README.md

 Then, you should be able to browse to http://localhost:5000 and view the frontend.

-To access the API, you should be able to make calls to http://localhost/_api/api. e.g. to list all applications - http://localhost:5000/_api/api/applications/
+To access the API, you should be able to make calls to the api from the base url of http://localhost:5000/_api/api - e.g. to list all applications - http://localhost:5000/_api/api/applications/

 Documentation based on the OpenApi specification of the api is served at http://localhost:5001